Anatomy of Higher-Order Non-Hermitian Skin and Boundary Modes: Generalizations

-where $k_1 = \frac{\pi \tilde{m}}{N_1} (\tilde{m} = 1, \dots, N_1 -1)$ and $\alpha, \alpha' = \pm$. $\pi$ flux doubles the number of dispersive bands and by the $1/2$ factor, establishes the magnetic BZ: $k_1 /2 \in (0, \pi/2)$.
-Apart from the non-localized zero-energy flat band in normal BZ of $k_2$ along PBC direction, there emerges a second zero-energy flat band in the GBZ which generates bulk skin modes that are exponentially localized on the $B_2$ motif with the localization factor $r$, vanish completely on the $A_1$ and $A_2$ motifs and delocalized on all other three motifs.
-Whereas, the bulk skin modes belonging to the four dispersive bands cover all six motifs in spite of sharing the same localization factor.
+The $\pi$ flux doubles the number of dispersive bands to four and through the $1/2$ factor in $\zeta (\vec{k})$ establishes the magnetic BZ along OBC direction: $k_1 /2 \in (0, \pi/2)$.
+Meanwhile, a second zero-energy flat band emerges in the GSBZ, which generates skin modes that occupy four $B$ motifs, exponentially localized on the $B_2$ motif while delocalized on $B_1B_1'B_2'$ motifs.

-To sum up, \Cref{eq:c0}, \Cref{eq:c2} and \Cref{eq:c1} give the complete spectrum of the NH Lieb lattice at $\pi$ flux on a cylinder geometry, which includes zero-energy bulk non-localized modes, four chiral edge skin modes at each $k_2$ and bulk skin modes.
-Shown in \Cref{fig:cyl}~(b), our analytical solutions of the eigen energies are consistent with numerical results for different $k_2$ values.
+To sum up, in Eqs.~(\ref{eq:c2}) and (\ref{eq:c1}), we obtain the complete spectrum of the NH Lieb lattice at $\pi$ flux on a cylinder geometry, which includes chiral edge pairs, nonlocalized and skin modes at zero energy, as well as bulk dispersive modes.
+Figure~\ref{fig:cyl}(b) verifies that our analytical solutions of the eigenenergies are consistent with numerical results at different $k_2$ on a finite-size lattice.